 * Seeing the world.
 Back then, going on Eurotrips was all the rage.
 With my remaining $40,000, I’d probably take two trips to Europe for a month each at a total cost of $5,000.
 I’d take another two trips to Asia for a similar amount of time for the same amount of money.
 Nothing is more educational than seeing the world!

 * Gift to my parents.
 I would spend $5,000 and buy them a two week cruise anywhere in the world, airfare included.
 Knowing them, they would probably encourage me to save my money and just thank me for the gesture, but I would insist.
-I remember purposefully NOT going to a private college with a total annual cost of $28,000 a year because I felt really bad about the cost.
+I remember purposefully NOT going to a private college.
+A total annual cost of $28,000 a year felt nuts.
 Besides, the state school I attended was one of my target schools.

 * Invest.
 I had very little concept of investing up until my junior year in college.
-There was no way I’d invest more than $5,000 in the market at the time because I didn’t know the first thing about the markets.
+There was no way I’d invest more than $5,000 in the market at the time.
+I didn’t know the first thing about the markets back then!
 I’d punt around, but keep the remaining $20,000 safe.

 In four short years I just blew through $80,000 of my $100,000 inheritance!
 It’s evident the reason why I did is because I was a student with no real income.
 So in that sense, spending $100,000 from the between the ages of 18-21 is really not that big of a deal.
 With new income upon graduation, I’d have a $20,000 buffer to help get an apartment in NYC and be on my way.

 Ever blow through money like this before?